Haaarrrssshhh/EchoLens-sfhacks/README.md

-# 🔊 EchoLens – Accessibility Browser Extension
+# 🔊 Echo Lens – Accessibility Browser Extension

-**EchoLens** is an AI-enhanced browser extension designed to empower users who are blind or have low vision by making web browsing more inclusive, intelligent, and effortless.
-With robust screen reading, smart image transcription using Gemini, and keyboard-first navigation, EchoLens delivers an enhanced accessible experience on any webpage.
+**Echo Lens** is an AI-enhanced browser extension designed to empower users who are blind or have low vision by making web browsing more inclusive, intelligent, and effortless.
+With robust screen reading, smart image transcription using Gemini, and keyboard-first navigation, Echo Lens delivers an enhanced accessible experience on any webpage.

 ---
 ## 📽️ Demo Video